What are Webhooks?

 During registration, we send a test Make sure your endpoint handles the

 This is the most important part of your webhook integration.
-Without signature verification, your endpoint is open to fake notifications — an attacker could send a forgedcollection.credit event and trick your system into crediting a customer without real money arriving.
+Without signature verification, your endpoint is open to fake notifications.
+An attacker could send a forgedcollection.credit event and trick your system into crediting a customer without real money arriving.

 We compute the X-Signature header by running an HMAC-SHA256 hash over the raw request body, using your webhook secret as the key.